CluedIn-io/CluedIn.Documentation/docs/010-get-cluedin.md

 1. Sign the contract.

 1. Make business decisions: choose Azure Administrator on your side to perform the installation.
-See our [Business decisions](https://documentation.cluedin.net/deployment/azure-marketplace/step-1) guide.
+See our [Business decisions](/deployment/azure-marketplace/step-1) guide.

 1. Perform pre-installation checks.
-See our [Pre-installation guide](https://documentation.cluedin.net/deployment/azure-marketplace/step-2).
+See our [Pre-installation guide](/deployment/azure-marketplace/step-2).

 1. Perform the installation process.
-See our [Installation guide](https://documentation.cluedin.net/deployment/azure-marketplace/step-3).
+See our [Installation guide](/deployment/azure-marketplace/step-3).

 1. Customize CluedIn according to your company's needs.
-See our [Post-installation guide](https://documentation.cluedin.net/deployment/azure-marketplace/step-4).
+See our [Post-installation guide](/deployment/azure-marketplace/step-4).

 ## Next steps

-Now that you are familiar with our onboarding process, you can choose the pricing and service model that are suitable for you.
+Now that you are familiar with our onboarding process, you can choose the pricing and cloud service model that are suitable for you.
 Click the link in the table to start with the option of your choice.

 |  | Pay-as-you-go | Committed deal |
 |--|--|--|